-In Multiparty computation (MPC), a set of parties that do not trust each other try to jointly compute a function over their inputs while keeping those inputs private, same is true for our MPC wallet.
+In Multiparty computation (MPC), a set of parties that do not trust each other try to jointly compute a function over their inputs while keeping those inputs private, the same is true for our MPC wallet.

 “Threshold signature” is an instance of multiparty computation where the function to be computed is a cryptographic digital signature.
 ECDSA is one type of such a signature scheme, based on elliptic curves.
-ECDSA is used in Bitcoin, Ethereum and across the industry.
+ECDSA is used in Bitcoin, Ethereum, and across the industry.

 To generate a signature one needs at least t+1 participants out of the total of n participants running the code.
 For example, in the 2 party case, we have t=1 and we need both parties in order to sign.
 This is opposed to regular ECDSA where only a single signer is needed.
 In multisig scheme on the other hand, the same distributed signing can be achieved but the signature itself will look different, non-standard, giving away the identities of the signers.